 - Equipped with an advanced 20mm Ball Screw which is designed to provide superior lifting capacity which reduces friction, amperage draw and motor wear.
-High Capacity Ball Nut rated for heavy-duty use, gives this jack a 20% increase in rated capacity
+The high capacity ball nut is rated for heavy-duty use and gives this jack a 20% increase in capacity

 - One year Warranty.

 I listed this one first because of its lift capacity and the number of positive reviews.

 - I jack is reasonably priced at $248 considering the 5000 lb capacity